History of Russia: Liberal reforms of the 1990s

-The era of Putin
+Era of Putin

-In 2000, the new acting president defeated his opponents in the presidential election on 26 March and won in a landslide four years later.
-The Second Chechen war ended with the victory of Russia, at the same time, after the September 11 terrorist attacks, there was a rapprochement between Russia and the United States.
-Putin has created a system of guided democracy in Russia by subjugating parliament, suppressing independent media and placing major oil and gas companies under state control.
+In 2000, the new acting president won the presidential election on 26 March and won in a landslide four years later.
+The Second Chechen war ended with the victory of Russia.
+After the 11 September terrorist attacks, there was a rapprochement between Russia and the United States.
+Putin created a system of guided democracy in Russia by subjugating parliament, suppressing independent media and placing major oil and gas companies under state control.

 International observers were alarmed by moves in late 2004 to further tighten the presidency's control over parliament, civil society, and regional officeholders.
-In 2008, Dmitri Medvedev, a former Gazprom chairman and Putin's head of staff, was elected new President of Russia.
-In 2012, Putin and Medvedev switched places, Putin became president again, prompting massive protests in Moscow in 2011–2012.
+In 2008, Dmitri Medvedev, Putin's head of staff, was elected president.
+In 2012, Putin became president again, prompting massive protests in Moscow.

 Russia's long-term problems include a shrinking workforce, rampant corruption, and underinvestment in infrastructure.
 Nevertheless, reversion to a socialist command economy seemed almost impossible.
 The economic problems are aggravated by massive capital outflows, as well as extremely difficult conditions for doing business, due to pressure from the security forces Siloviki and government agencies.

 Due to high oil prices, from 2000 to 2008, Russia's GDP at PPP doubled.
 Although high oil prices and a relatively cheap ruble initially drove this growth, since 2003 consumer demand and, more recently, investment have played a significant role.
 Russia is well ahead of most other resource-rich countries in its economic development, with a long tradition of education, science, and industry.
-The economic recovery of the 2000s allowed Russia to obtain the right to host the 2014 Winter Olympic Games in Sochi.
+Russia hosted the 2014 Winter Olympic Games in Sochi.

 In 2014, following a controversial referendum, in which separation was favored by a large majority of voters according to official results, the Russian leadership announced the accession of Crimea into the Russian Federation, thus starting the Russo-Ukrainian War.
-Following Russia's annexation of Crimea and alleged Russian interference in the war in eastern Ukraine, Western sanctions were imposed on Russia.
+Following Russia's annexation of Crimea and alleged Russian interference in the war in eastern Ukraine, international sanctions were imposed on Russia.